Uruburetama

 Uruburetama is a municipality in the state of Ceará in the Northeast region of Brazil.
 Its population, according to the census of the Brazilian Institute of Geography and Statistics, IBGE, 2010, is 19,765 people.

 Toponymy

-"Uruburetama" is a word derived from the Tupi-Guaraní language which means "land of the crows," by combining the terms uru'bu (crow, vulture) and retama (land).
+"Uruburetama" is a word derived from the Tupi-Guaraní language which means "land of the vultures," by combining the terms uru'bu (crow, vulture, buzzard) and retama (land).